 And if the weather is not so great, you still have the option to relax in the 25 metre long indoor swimming pool.
 Also located within the basement of the hotel's main building are a saunarium, a steam bath, a spa and a gym.

-With so much to do, you’ll have no excuse of not finding a way to relax at Djurönäset! 🙂
+With so many options, you'll have no excuse of not finding a way to relax at Djurönäset! 🙂 And if you do need to get some work done, the hotel also offers some great conference facilities.

 The first thing we experienced after arriving at Djurönäset was lunch at the hotel's own archipelago pub Sjöboden, which is located down by the bay of the Baltic Sea.
 I had a delicious veggie burger with sweet potatoes.
 But there is also a good selection of fish dishes such as pickled salmon, which some of the other Travel Bloggers enjoyed.

 As we were there on a Tuesday, we were also able to see some live entertainment, which Sjöboden hosts every Tuesday and Thursday night during the summer.
-This is also the perfect spot if you ever wanted to view a spectacular Swedish summer sunset!
+This is also the perfect spot if you ever wanted to view a spectacular Swedish summer sunset in the Stockholm archipelago!

 No Swedish afternoon is complete without a coffee break aka the famous Swedish "fika".
 So that obviously had to be part of our schedule.
 At Djurönäset, we enjoyed "fika with a twist" as the hotel provided us some vitamin-packed fruit shots together with delicious pastries and of course lots of coffee…

-In the evening, we were treated to a lovingly prepared 3-course-meal served by very attentive restaurant staff.
-They told us that a lot of the food and drink are sourced from locally produced ingredients, such as the Swedish apple juice that went along well with my vegetarian avocado starter.
+In the evening, we were treated to a 3‑course-meal.
+The staff told us that a lot of the food and drink are sourced from locally produced ingredients, such as the Swedish apple juice that went along well with my vegetarian avocado starter.

 Needless to say that the breakfast buffet the next morning offered everything one could want, too.
 There were all kinds of Swedish breads, fruit, müsli and yoghurt items as well as a full English breakfast – all sourced form locally produced and organic ingredients as well.